MBZach25/sanitary_app/README.md

 3. **Set up firebase**

-    * Open invitation email and click Accept Invite for firebase collaborator role
-    * Sign in with the same Google account
-    * Once accepted, you will have access to the Firebase project via the Firebase Console.
+    * Should have access to the firebase project if you were added by the owner.
+No invitation email required.
+Just log in with the google account that was granted access
     * Can now use the firebaseConfig.js inside the project folder to connect to the shared Firebase backend.

 4. **Run the app**